+Potentially Potentially Less Than No Impact

+Significant Significant Significant

+Impact Unless Impact

+- Mitigation -

+Incorporated

-Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact 3.2 AGRICULTURE AND FORESTRY RESOURCES 3.2 AGRICOLITORE IN 10 I ORESTRI RESOURCES Would the project: a.
-Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
-X The site is zoned for industrial uses and does not contain farmla result from the proposed project. nd of any k aind.
-No im pact to farm land will b.
-Conflict with existing zoning for agricultural use, or a Williamson Act contract?
-X The site is zoned for industrial uses and does not contain farmly any impacts on agricultural uses or a Williamson Act contract p • kind.
-The project will not have c Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code § 12220 (g)), timberland (as defined in Public Resources Code § 4526), or timberland zoned Timberland Production (as defined in Government Code § 51104(g))?
-X There is no forest or timberland zoned for timberland production will therefore not conflict with existing zoning for, or cause re Timberland Production. d.
-Result in the loss of forest land or conversion of forest land to non-forest use?
-X No forest lands or open space areas are located in the project vision for forest land preservation in the project vicinity.
-Therefore, no will result from implementation of the proposed project. e.
-Involve other changes in the existing environment that, due to their location or nature, may result in conversion of farmland to non-agricultural use?
-X
+3.2 AGRICULTURE AND FORESTRY RESOURCES Would the project: a.
+Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Х Program of the California Resources Agency, to non- agricultural use?

+The site is zoned for industrial uses and does not contain farmland of any kind.
+No impact to farmland will result from the proposed project.

+b.
+Conflict with existing zoning for agricultural use, or a v Williamson Act contract? Λ c Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code § 12220 (g)), timberland (as defined in Public Resources Code § 4526), or X timberland zoned Timberland Production (as defined in Government Code $\S$ 51104(g))?

+The site is zoned for industrial uses and does not contain farmland of any kind.
+The project will not have any impacts on agricultural uses or a Williamson Act contract preserve.

+There is no forest or timberland zoned for timberland production in the project area, and the proposed project will therefore not conflict with existing zoning for, or cause rezoning of, forest land or timberland zoned Timberland Production.

+d.
+Result in the loss of forest land or conversion of forest land v to non-forest use? Λ e.
+Involve other changes in the existing environment that, due to their location or nature, may result in conversion of farmland Х to non-agricultural use?

+No forest lands or open space areas are located in the project vicinity.
+In addition, there are no areas zoned for forest land preservation in the project vicinity.
+Therefore, no impacts on forest land or timber resources will result from implementation of the proposed project.